openapi-generators/openapi-python-client/.changeset/properly_rebuild_pydantic_models_if_necessary.md

 ---
-default: CHANGE_TYPE
+default: patch
 ---

-# Properly rebuild Pydantic models if necessary
+# Fix compatibility with Pydantic 2.10+

 #1176 by @Viicos